Mountie who got to know killer before N.S. mass shooting says they weren't friends

 On Tuesday, commission lawyer Jamie Van Wart read related statements from Poirier and Banfield and asked Wiley if they refreshed his memory.

 "No it doesn't," he said.
-"Either my memory has slipped ... or it's coincidental that we talked about firearms around that same period of time.
-I had no idea that there was an interest in him regarding firearms.
-To the best of my recollection, I was never officially tasked to investigate the perpetrator of the Portapique incident in any way, shape or form."
+"Either my memory has slipped ... or it's coincidental that we talked about firearms around that same period of time."

+Wiley was also asked about a second incident in May 2011, when an officer safety bulletin about the gunman was sent to all police agencies in the province, alleging Wortman owned firearms and wanted to "kill a cop."

+Poirier has told the inquiry he recognized Wortman's name and called the RCMP's Bible Hill detachment and spoke with an on-duty supervisor who told him Wiley's file on Wortman would be reviewed to "determine what action, if any, was taken last year," and he would get back to Poirier.

 This report by The Canadian Press was first published Sept.
 6, 2022.